Aryan241/Aryan241.github.io/_posts/2026-06-12-this-blog-is-all-you-need.md

 ### 2. Cross-Attention

 The output then passes into a *Cross-Attention block*.
-Here, the *Keys ($K$) and Values ($V$)* come directly from the Encoder’s final output, while the *Queries ($Q$)* are streamed from the Decoder’s lower layers.
+Here, the *Keys (K) and Values (V)* come directly from the Encoder’s final output, while the *Queries (Q)* are streamed from the Decoder’s lower layers.
 This allows the generated targets to look back directly at the source context sequence.

 Finally, the data is pushed through a fully-connected *Feed-Forward Network (FFN)*, projected via a *Linear Layer*, and normalized through a *Softmax* function to compute next-token probabilities.